ms-iot/content/en-US/win10/AdafruitMakerKit.md

     </tr>
     <tr>
       <td><a target="_blank" href="{{site.baseurl}}/{{page.lang}}/win10/samples/BrightOrNot.htm">Bright or Not?</a></td>
-      <td>Learn how to get data from analog sensors using ADC with Raspberry Pi2 and Windows 10 IoT Core.
+      <td>Learn how to get data from analog sensors using ADC with Raspberry Pi 2 and Windows 10 IoT Core.
 Upon executing the sample, you’ll be able to measure the light intensity in the room using an analog photocell. </td>
     </tr>
     <tr>
       <td><a target="_blank" href="{{site.baseurl}}/{{page.lang}}/win10/samples/WeatherStation.htm">Weather Patterns of Makers</a></td>